-Professor Pahis joined Wake Forest Law in 2021 as an Assistant Professor of Law and teaches international trade and contracts.
-Prior to joining Wake Forest, he was an Acting Assistant Professor of Lawyering at New York University School of Law and a Lecturer at the University of Pennsylvania Law School, where he taught courses on international commercial arbitration and international investment arbitration.
-He has also taught internationally as a Visiting Professor at the Universidad de San Andrés in Buenos Aires, where he taught law and economics, and was a visiting researcher at the European University Institute.
-Prior to entering academia, he was counsel in the New York office of WilmerHale, where he represented clients in international commercial and investor-state disputes.
+Pahis joined Wake Forest Law in 2021 and teaches international trade and contracts.
+Prior to joining Wake Forest, he taught at NYU School of Law and Penn Law.
+He has also taught internationally as a Visiting Professor at the Universidad de San Andrés in Buenos Aires, and was a visiting researcher at the European University Institute in Florence.
+Before entering academia, he was counsel in the New York office of WilmerHale, where he represented clients in international commercial and investor-state disputes.

 Pahis received his J.D. from Yale Law School, an M.A. in international development from the Universidad Complutense de Madrid, and an A.B., summa cum laude, in economics from Dartmouth College. … Read more »